After you buy

 Everything in one place.

-Your client portal has four sections.
+Your client portal has six sections.
 Here's what each one does.

 Your dashboard